espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Glimmer of Charm.md

 **Critical Success** The creature is unaffected and is aware of the aura.

 **Success** The creature's attitude toward you improves by one step.
-If that improves its attitude to at least [[Indifferent]], it can't take hostile actions against you, though the effect ends as soon as you take a hostile action against the creature or its allies.
+If that improves its attitude to at least [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Indifferent]], it can't take hostile actions against you, though the effect ends as soon as you take a hostile action against the creature or its allies.

 **Failure** The creature's attitude toward you improves by two steps.
 It can't take hostile actions against you, though the effect ends as soon as you take a hostile action against the creature or its allies.

-**Critical Failure** The creature's attitude becomes [[Helpful]] to you, though the effect ends as soon as you take a hostile action against the creature or its allies.
+**Critical Failure** The creature's attitude becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Helpful]] to you, though the effect ends as soon as you take a hostile action against the creature or its allies.
 While the creature is helpful, it can't take hostile actions against you.